dockwa/ux/README.md

 Use the native paradigms of the device or operating system.
 If you are building for Android, follow [Material Design](https://material.io/guidelines/) If you are building for iOS, follow Apple's [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/)
 If you are building for the web use native web patterns.
-For example, use a <select> input isntead of using a custom select dropdown.
-The <select> will be interpreted by the device you are on and displayed to the user appropriately.
+For example, use a \<select\> input instead of using a custom select dropdown.
+The \<select\> will be interpreted by the device you are on and displayed to the user appropriately.
 **Keep the user comfortable with what they know and use every day.**